Skip to content Skip to footer

 Our partners

 We are glad to have a network of institutions like museums and festival technicians that help us create our festival.
-The team of MAMUZ Asparn/Zaya is a key component of our festival’s success, making our onsite event possible.
 Experts from outside our team help us with input in regards of historical events and technical aspects of film productions.
 But in a broader sense, our community is part of our team, as they are invited to take part in interviews with filmmakers and the production teams, by sending us their (your) questions.
 If you want to become part of our festival’s partner network, just write or call us.

 Subscribe for the updates!